Harsh19-M/Sales-Insight/README.md

 ### **SQL Data Exploration (MySQL)**

-I used Basic MySQL queries to analyze sales Transaction Details, Customer segments, Growth rates, and Profitable Markets etc. Below are the some of the key queries — Rest are all documented in the attached SQL file.
+I used Basic MySQL queries to analyze sales Transaction Details, Customer segments, Growth rates, and Profitable Markets etc. Below are some of the key queries — the rest are documented in the attached SQL file.

+These queries formed the foundation for modeling and dashboarding later in Power BI, ensuring accurate metrics validation and clean relationships between dimension and fact tables.

 <details> <summary><b>Key SQL Queries & Insights (Click to Expand)</b></summary>